 This summer, Breaking Bad and Better Call Saul star Bob Odenkirk confirmed that El Camino had been filmed entirely in secret.
 “I find it hard to believe you don’t know it was shot.
 They did it … How is that a secret?”
 Odenkirk said in an interview with The Hollywood Reporter.
 “But it is.
 They’ve done an amazing job of keeping it a secret.”

-Updated on September 10, 2019: Added a a preview released by Netflix.
+Updated on September 24, 2019: Added a new trailer for the film.

 - The best shows on Netflix right now